 What You Will Learn

-Scikit-Learn is a powerful machine learning library implemented in Python with numeric and scientific computing powerhouses Numpy, Scipy, and matplotlib for extremely fast analysis of small to medium sized data sets.
+Scikit-Learn is a powerful machine learning library implemented in Python with numeric and scientific computing powerhouses Numpy, Scipy, and Matplotlib for extremely fast analysis of small to medium sized data sets.
 It is open source, commercially usable and contains many modern machine learning algorithms for classification, regression, clustering, feature extraction, and optimization.
-For this reason Scikit-Learn is often the first tool in a Data Scientist's toolkit for machine learning of incoming data sets.

-The purpose of this one day course is to serve as an introduction to Machine Learning with Scikit-Learn.
-We will explore several clustering, classification, and regression algorithms for a variety of machine learning tasks and learn how to implement these tasks with our data using Scikit-Learn and Python.
-In particular, we will structure our machine learning models as though we were producing a data product, an actionable model that can be used in larger programs or algorithms; rather than as simply a research or investigation methodology.
-For more on Scikit-Learn see: Six Reasons why I recommend Scikit-Learn (O’Reilly Radar).
+The purpose of this course is to serve as an introduction to machine learning with Python.
+We will explore several clustering, classification, and regression algorithms and see how they can help us perform a variety of machine learning tasks.
+We will then apply what we have learned to generate predictions and perform segmentation on real-world data sets.
+In particular, we will structure our machine learning models as though we were producing a data product, an actionable model that can be used in larger programs.

 This course will cover the following topics: